-Another issue that developers face is that the development or deprecation of a feature from a feature model is dependent upon the development or deprecation of several other features.
-For example, developers may know that the next generation of a mobile phone platform is going to support connectors that can communicate with an aircraft media server.
-Within 1 year from the time that this new mobile phone platform is developed, they will be able to develop a video player that streams media from the aircraft media server on the same mobile platform.
+Another issue that developers face is that the development or depracation of a feature from a feature model is dependent upon the development or depracation of several other features.
+For example, developers may know that the next generation of a mobile phone platform is going to support connectors that can communicate with an automobile's CAN bus.
+Within 1 year from the time that this new mobile phone platform is developed, they will be able to develop a diagnostic interface for the car on the same mobile platform.

-In this scenario, the development of the mobile phone server video streamer feature is dependent upon the occurrence of the mobile platform's server comunication feature.
+In this scenario, the development of the mobile phone diagnostic interface feature is dependent upon the occurence of the mobile platform's CAN bus feature.
 The exact point in time at which the diagnostic interface feature will be developed is only known relative to the occurrence of another epoch.
 We term these types of epoch constraints, ordered epochs.

-Using the modified model of multi-step configuration, we can defined an ordered epoch by constraining an epoch's start, E_j^{start} , and duration, E_j^{dur} , in terms of another epoch, E_i .
-For example, if we wish to define the epoch, E_j , as occuring at least two steps after the epoch, E_i , we can say:
+Using the modified model of multi-step configuration, we can defined an ordered epoch by constraining an epoch's start, $E_j^{start}$ , and duration, $E_j^{dur}$ , in terms of another epoch, $E_i$ .
+For example, if we wish to define the epoch, $E_i$ , as occuring at least two steps after the epoch, $E_i$ , we can say: